ooesili/ooesili.github.io/content/post/redux-getting-rid-of-3-file-features.md

 definitely an improvement from before, but we are not yet down to the single block of code.
 We want each of the `case` statements in our reducer to live next to their actions.
-It would be impossible (and a bad idea) to sprinkle top level declarations inside of a `switch/case` statement, but what if we could to the opposite?
+It would be impossible (and a bad idea) to sprinkle top level declarations inside of a `switch/case` statement, but what if we could do the opposite?
 Could we split our `switch` statement into small pieces, and then put those pieces next to their actions?